-When you complete a major in business administration, you gain the skills you need in today’s competitive and complex global business environment.
+As a business administration major, you will gain the skills needed for today’s competitive and complex global business environment.
 You will be prepared to pursue a career in fields such as human resource management, sales and marketing, banking, international business, management of nonprofit agencies and government service, or to own your own business.
-Job prospects for graduates with this major remain strong and overall salaries are high relative to many other fields.

-A highly personalized learning environment allows you to learn leadership through direct experience, acquire the confidence to inspire, and develop the skills to solve problems through teamwork.
-Meredith’s strong liberal arts foundation develops exceptional critical-thinking skills and the personal conviction to make ethical and responsible decisions.
-Because Meredith’s business classes are small, students have many opportunities to test their leadership potential both inside and outside the classroom in ways not typically found at larger institutions.
-Close faculty-student interaction enables faculty to encourage students and mentor them as they become tomorrow’s global business leaders.
+Meredith’s highly personalized learning environment allows you to gain leadership skills through direct experience, and develop the skills to solve problems through teamwork.
+Meredith’s strong liberal arts foundation will help you develop exceptional critical-thinking skills and the personal conviction to make ethical and responsible decisions.

 Meredith’s business program prepares graduates to succeed in a competitive, global environment through real-world experience, including internships with top firms.

 Click button below the video to turn off audio description.

 Note: Audio description is narration added to the soundtrack to describe important visual details that may not be understood from the main soundtrack alone.

 Volleyball co-captain and business administration major Caroline Corey, '20, has completed two powerful internships while at Meredith.

 When Sydney Spadaro, ’19, sets a goal, she does all she can to make sure she reaches it.
 Having completed her undergraduate degree, her next goal brings her right back to Meredith where she is already pursuing an MBA.